|Johnson Creative Teaching Summer Fellowship application deadline:

-The Johnson Center for Creative Teaching offers six types of financial support for creative teaching projects.
+The Johnson Center for Creative Teaching offers five types of financial support for creative teaching projects.

-The first of these, the Creative Teaching Fellowship, has been in existence since 2001.
-Since then, JCCTL has added the Creative Teaching Summer Fellowships, Creative Teaching Small Grant, JCCTL Technology Grant, Departmental/Program Funding and most recently,the Johnson Information Literacy Grant.
+Since 2001, JCCTL has awarded Creative Teaching Summer Fellowships, Creative Teaching Small Grants, JCCTL Technology Grants, Departmental/Program Funding Grants, and most recently,the Johnson Information Literacy Grant.

 Applications are reviewed by the Advisory Board.
 The board expects to award a small number of grants in each category each year.
 Applications should be submitted as email attachments to JCCTL@gettysburg.edu.